Enumeration of Sets of Mutually Orthogonal Latin Rectangles: Introduction

-A particular type of orthogonal Latin square which has seen use as a design is self-orthogonal squares.
+A particular type of orthogonal Latin squares which has seen use as a design is self-orthogonal Latin squares.
 A Latin square $L$ is said to be \emph{self-orthogonal} if $L$ and its transpose $L^T$ are orthogonal.
-The existence of $n \times n$ self-orthogonal Latin squares (SOLS) for a number of values of $n$, not including $n=10$ was established through many different constructions of infinite families of SOLS, e.g. in the seminal work by Mendelsohn~~\cite{Mendelsohn71}.
+The existence of self-orthogonal Latin squares (SOLS) of order $n$ for a number of values of $n$, not including $n=10$, was established through many different constructions of infinite families of SOLS, e.g. in the seminal work by Mendelsohn~\cite{Mendelsohn71}.
 In~\cite{Hedayat73}, Hedayat presented the first example of a self-orthogonal Latin square of order $10$, and in~\cite{Brayton74}, Brayton et al. showed that $n\times n$ self-orthogonal Latin squares exist for each $n \neq 2,3,6$.
 Self-orthogonal Latin squares of orders up to and including $n = 9$ were completely enumerated by Burger et al. in ~\cite{Burger10}, and by the same authors for order $10$ in~\cite{Burger10b}.

 Being self-orthogonal is a special case of the concept of being \emph{conjugate orthogonal}, a concept introduced by Stein in~\cite{stein}.
 Here a conjugate is defined by a permutation $\sigma \in S_3$ which interchanges the roles of rows, columns, and symbols in the square.
 The transpose corresponds to the $\sigma$ which interchanges the roles of rows and columns.
-As Stein showed, for every $\sigma$ except the identity there are Latin squares which are orthogonal to their $\sigma$-conjugate, and Phelps~\cite{phelps} later investigated which $n$ are possible for a given $\sigma$, settling the question with a handfull of exceptions.
-These exceptions were later settled in~\cite{BWZ}.
+As Stein showed, for every $\sigma$ except the identity there are Latin squares which are orthogonal to their $\sigma$-conjugate, and Phelps~\cite{phelps} later investigated the possible orders of $\sigma$-conjugate Latin squares, settling the question with a handful of exceptions.
+These exceptions were later settled by Bennett, Wu and Zhu in~\cite{BWZ}.

-Regarding conjugate orthogonality, one may sometimes find Latin squares which have several pairwise orthogonal conjugates, and it is possible to find examples where all six conjugates are pairwise orthogonal~\cite{BP10,Ben}.
-This construction can of course not produce larger sets than six, and produces even smaller sets if we want to apply it to Latin rectangles.
+Regarding conjugate orthogonality, one may sometimes find Latin squares which have several pairwise orthogonal conjugates, and it is possible to find examples where all six conjugates are pairwise orthogonal, as in Belyavskaya and Popovich~\cite{BP10} and Bennett~\cite{Ben}.
+This construction can of course not produce larger sets than six, and applying it to $k \times n$ Latin rectangles where $k<$ gives a maximum of four pairwise orthogonal rectangles.
 However, if transposition is viewed as one of many possible `equivalence transformations' $\tau$, $\tau (L) = L^T$, then replacing $\tau$ with some other form of `equivalence' gives rise to a similar concept, where potentially a set of mutually orthogonal objects can be larger.